Albert Heijn XL contemporary food hall with fruits assortment and island stall offering customer service

 • SCOPE

-Customer journey, Branding, Identity
+Customer journey, Branding, Identity design

 'Tapas' 'cheese' 'bread' department island stalls with neon signage for seamless navigation and smooth shopping experience